Likely to accept students in 2019: Profs. Burke, Chen, Gorin, Milan, Park, Treadwell, Monnica Williams.

 Inge-Marie Eigsti.
 (Associate Professor).
 Dr. Eigsti’s research examines the interaction between language acquisition and low-level neurocognitive processes.
-She particularly focuses on language deficits and brain development in autism spectrum disorders, using a combination of functional neuroimaging (fMRI) and behavioral paradigms.
+She particularly focuses on language deficits and brain development in autism spectrum disorders, using behavioral and neuroimaging (fMRI) approaches.

 Deborah Fein.
-(Professor; Board of Trustees Distinguished Professor; Division Head).
+(Professor; Board of Trustees Distinguished Professor).
 Neuropsychology; particularly, cognitive/social deficits in autistic and other developmentally disabled children, longitudinal development of disabled children and neuropsychological assessment of adults.

 Amy Gorin.
-(Associate Professor).
+(Professor; Director of the Institute for Collaboration on Health, Intervention, and Policy (InCHIP)).
 Research examines motivational and environmental factors related to weight control, dietary choices, and physical activity.
 Current work focuses on understanding and treating obesity within the home environment and developing more effective long-term weight control interventions.

 Stephanie Milan.
-(Associate Professor).
+(Associate Professor; Division Head).
 Developmental psychopathology and poverty; cultural and relational context of adolescent health; impact of violence on parenting and child development; intergenerational links between maternal and child mental health.